graalvm/simplelanguage/README.md

 * Execute "./igv" to start the ideal graph visualizer

 ## Exercise
-Fork this repository and
+Fork this repository and develop, alter or extend their own DSL using Truffle.

-Further information and tutorials on Truffle:
+Send the link to your repository to christian.humer@oracle.com.
+For questions feel free to use the same adress.

+## Further information:

 * https://wiki.openjdk.java.net/display/Graal/Publications+and+Presentations
 * http://ssw.jku.at/Research/Projects/JVM/Truffle.html